Skip to main content

 Kafka input connector

-Feldera can consume a stream of changes to a SQL table from Kafka.
+Feldera can consume a stream of changes to a SQL table from Kafka with the kafka_input connector.

 • One or more Kafka topics can be defined.